Peter May (cricketer): Cricket administrator

 May succeeded Alec Bedser as Chairman of the England cricket selectors in 1982 and held the post for seven years, including presiding over the notorious 1988 Summer of four captains.
 He served as President of the Marylebone Cricket Club and posthumously as President of Surrey County Cricket Club from 1995 to 1996.

 Personal life

-In 1959, May married Virginia Gilligan, a daughter of the former England captain Harold Gilligan and they had four daughters.
+May served his National Service in the Writer branch of the Royal Navy.
+He married Virginia Gilligan, a daughter of the former England captain Harold Gilligan, in 1959; they had four daughters.

 May died at Liphook, Hampshire, from a brain tumour on 27 December 1994, four days before what would have been his 65th birthday.

-Miscellaneous

-Peter May served his National Service in the Writer branch of the Royal Navy.

-May has a stand named after him (the 'Peter May Enclosure') at the Oval, Surrey, England.

-Peter May was also an outstanding Eton Fives player, winning the Kinnaird Cup (effectively the national championship) three years running (from 1951 to 1953), partnered by his brother, J.W.H.
-May.
-As a pair, the May brothers were never defeated.

-May is mentioned in the Peter Hammill song "(No More) The Sub-Mariner", from the 1974 album, In Camera.
+A stand at The Oval is named in his honour.